What is plastic reusable packaging?

 Superior static load capacity

 In single sheet thermoforming, a sheet of plastic is heated and drawn by vacuum over a mold to create definition to the final product.
 In twin sheet thermoforming, two sheets of plastic are heated and drawn by vacuum over separate molds and fused together through pressure to form a structural double wall.
 These processes result in:

 A variety of materials are used in the fabrication and assembly ofprotective dunnage, resulting in:

 "Class A" surface protection

-Creating a plastic reusable packaging system.
+5-step process to creating a plastic reusable packaging system

 Plastic reusable packaging providers begin by conducting a system-wide assessment and a cost-justification analysis in order to create and implement a reusable packaging program, for significant cost reduction and supply chain optimization.
 After initial implementation, experienced packaging providers will continually re-evaluate for future opportunities for optimization.